Our Programs

 Watch our Loukoumi Good Deed Bus Trip in Gander, Newfoundland, Canada

-Dream Day Program (Dream Career Guidance and Mentorship)
+loukoumi Dream Day Program

 The Loukoumi Make a Difference Foundation makes kids’ career dreams come true.
 Based on our book, Growing Up With Loukoumi, our Dream Day Contest gives kids the opportunity to spend a day in their dream day careers with their heroes.
-Past contest winners have watched a spaceship land on Mars at NASA, danced with Misty Copeland at the American Ballet Theatre, played football with the NY Giants, cooked with celebrity Chef Maria Loi, trained with the coach and members of the US Men's Olympic Swim Team, spent the day with a renowned neurosurgeon at Columbia University Medical Center, and served meals to the hungry with Jon Bon Jovi, just to name a few.
+Past contest winners have watched a spaceship land on Mars at NASA, danced with Misty Copeland at the American Ballet Theatre, played football with the NY Giants, cooked with celebrity chefs, trained with the coach and members of the US Men's Olympic Swim Team, spent the day with a renowned neurosurgeon at Columbia University Medical Center, and served meals to the hungry with Jon Bon Jovi, just to name a few.

 Denise from PS 205 in the Bronx lived her Loukoumi Dream Day of being a neurologist with reknowned neurosurgeon Dr. Grace Mandigo at Coumbia University Medical Center.